Fekide/strapi-plugin-translate/plugin/README.md

 ![Batch translation showcase](assets/batch-translation.gif)

-- Open the DeepL plugin section in the left menu
+- Open the Translate plugin section in the left menu
 - You now see an overview of all localized content types
 - For each language and each content type you have 4 actions: `translate`, `cancel`, `pause` and `resume`.
 Most actions are disabled, since no job is running.
 - Press the `translate` button, select the source locale and if already published entries should be published as well (Auto-Publish option)